tb30/tim-s-open-access-workshop/_episodes/in-practice-bristol.md

 ---
-title: Publishing OA at Bristol
+title: Publishing OA at ARU
 teaching: 20
 exercises: null
 duration: null
 summary: How to publish Open Access articles as a member of the University of Bristol.
-questions:
+questions: null
-objectives:
+objectives: null
 keypoints:
   - Upload copies to Pure for Green Open Access
   - Finding funds for Gold and Hybrid Open Access